S-Corp Attorney

 California adds a layer that every online calculator ignores: a 1.5% franchise tax on S-Corp net income, with a minimum of $800.
 For lower income levels, this tax erodes a significant portion of the federal SE tax savings.
 The breakeven in California is higher than it is in most other states.

 The other factor most people overlook is the reasonable salary requirement.
 The IRS has successfully challenged S-Corp owner-employees who pay themselves below-market salaries to maximize distributions.
-Getting the salary structure right , not just filing the form , is the actual work.
+Getting the salary structure right, not just filing the form, is the actual work, and the Reasonable Compensation Memorandum is the document that backs it up under audit.

-If you are currently operating as a California LLC, the S-Corp election does not require you to change your entity , your LLC can elect to be taxed as an S-Corp while retaining its legal structure.
-Delina advises on this distinction regularly.
+If you are currently operating as a California LLC, the S-Corp election does not require you to change your entity.
+Your LLC can elect to be taxed as an S-Corp while retaining its legal structure, and Delina advises on this distinction regularly.

 S-Corp strategy from election through ongoing compliance.